kubernetes/community/contributors/design-proposals/statefulset-update.md

   [deployment, and scaling](https://kubernetes.io/docs/concepts/abstractions/controllers/statefulsets/#deployment-and-scaling-guarantee)
   guarantees.
 - A failed update must halt.
-- Users must be able to rollback an update.
+- Users must be able to roll back an update.
 - Users must be able to roll forward to fix a failing/failed update.
 - Users must be able to view the status of an update.
 - Users should be able to view a bounded history of the updates that have been